 Interns are expected to complete a minimum of 2000 hours over 12 months by working approximately 40 to 50 hours per week.
 Interns begin with a small caseload of 15 to 20 clinical hours and finish their training with approximately 30 clinical hours.
 Interns are expected to schedule and conduct sessions, perform assessments, develop treatment plans, and evaluate for results of treatment.
-Following an initial three (3)-day-long orientation into the program, interns will work closely licensed psychologists as they treat patients in the office, nursing home, and assisted/independent living settings.
+Following an initial three (3)-day-long orientation into the program, interns will work closely with licensed psychologists as they treat patients in the office and assisted/independent living settings.

-Nursing Home and Assisted/Independent Living Settings
+Assisted/Independent Living Settings

-Throughout the year depending on at which of the three sites interns are placed, interns will be traveling to adult living facilities in the South Florida tri-county area, or in Osceola and Volusia counties, or Pinellas, Hillsborough, Pasco, Hernando, and Sarasota counties to provide individual and group therapy services to mostly older adults presenting with a variety of diagnoses ranging from adjustment disorder to schizophrenia.
+Throughout the year depending on at which of the four sites interns are placed, interns will be traveling to adult living facilities in the South Florida tri-county area, in Orange, Lake, Seminole, Osceola and Volusia counties, in Pinellas, Hillsborough, Pasco, Hernando, and Sarasota; or St. John's and Duval counties to provide individual and group therapy services to mostly older adults presenting with a variety of diagnoses ranging from adjustment disorder to schizophrenia.
 The majority of patients carry diagnoses of psychotic and affective disorders.
 In addition to providing psychotherapy, interns will also gain skills in consultation, often needing to speak with facility staff and/or family members to improve the quality of care.
 Interns will be responsible for completing intakes and treatment plans for each new patient and complying with specified standards for documentation.
 Interns will become familiar with leading groups, which are mostly psychoeducational in nature.